 Graduate Liberal Arts and Science Programs

 The School for Graduate Studies offers several degree programs within the liberal arts and science area.
-The policy programs (M.A. in community and economic development, M.A. in social and public policy, and M.A. in work and labor policy), the M.A. in liberal studies, the M.S. in applied analytics, the M.A. in public history, the M.S. in information technology and the MPA in Public Administration.
+The policy programs (M.A. in Social and Public Policy, M.A. in Work and Labor Policy, and M.A. in Community and Economic Development), the Master of Public Administration (MPA), the M.A. in Liberal Studies, the M.A. in Public History, the M.S. in Information Technology, and the M.S. in Cybersecurity.
 Prospective students should submit an application during our Application Review period.

 The M.A. in Community and Economic Development integrates the development of social capital and community capacity with the economic development of the community.
 The program incorporates the public policy process, theoretical development concepts, as well as approaches that real communities use to produce positive economic outcomes and improvement in the quality of life.

-The M.A. in Social Policy is designed for practitioners, managers and administrators in public and private, for-profit and nonprofit organizations who want to learn more about how to make either governmental or organizational policies more effective.
+The M.A. in Social and Public Policy is designed for practitioners, managers, and administrators in public and private, for-profit and nonprofit organizations who want to learn more about how to make either governmental or organizational policies more effective.

 - Workforce Development

 Master of Arts in Liberal Studies (online with virtual residencies)

 The Master of Arts in Liberal Studies (MALS) provides the freedom to design a highly individualized, interdisciplinary program in a focused area of interest.
 Students can pursue an intellectual or creative interest and develop theoretical understandings by approaching that interest from a variety of interdisciplinary perspectives.
 The disciplines must be drawn primarily from liberal arts (e.g. the humanities, social sciences, and/or natural sciences).